Importing Scan Results

 Checkov:

-. - Orca Security: a Tool Connector.
+.json. - Orca Security: a Tool Connector.

 Web Application Firewall (WAF) Tools